 Open and share documents in reading view

-After you first update to Pages, Numbers, or Keynote 10.1 on your device, your existing documents open in reading view.
+After you first update to Pages, Numbers or Keynote 10.1 or later on your device, existing documents will open in reading view.
 Just tap the Edit button in the toolbar to start editing your document.

 When someone shares a document with you, it opens in reading view the first time you open the document.
 When you share a document with others, it opens in reading view the first time they open the document.

-When you reopen a document, it opens how you left it—in reading or editing view.
+When you reopen a document, it will open how you left it – in reading or edit view.